macklae/Semantic-search-app/README.md

   (a few minutes for a large CSV).
 Cached artifacts are reused after that.
 - `min_count=2` in `Word2Vec` means very rare words are dropped from the vocabulary — this mirrors the notebook's original training config.
-- Words never seen during training return a zero vector at query time (same limitation flagged in the notebook re: FastText for unseen words).
-  Swap `Word2Vec` for `FastText` in `search_engine.py` if you want subword handling for typos/rare terms.
+- The current implementation uses Word2Vec.
+Words that were not observed during Word2Vec training are not represented in its vocabulary and therefore cannot receive a learned word vector at query time.
+FastText could be used as a future enhancement because it represents words using character subword information, making it more robust for rare words, misspellings and unseen word forms.